Get THE RACK DEMO

 Incomplete dominant (often called co-dominant): One copy produces a visible morph.
 Two copies produce a different, usually more extreme phenotype.
 Pastel is an example.
 One copy makes a Pastel.
 Two copies make a Super Pastel, which looks noticeably different.

 The distinction matters when planning pairings.
 If you breed two Pastels together, 25% of offspring will be Super Pastel.
-If you breed two Pinstripes together, you can't visually distinguish which offspring are homozygous.
+If you breed two Pinstripes together, you cannot visually distinguish which offspring are homozygous.

 Myth: Het x Het Always Produces 25% Visuals